FC Dynamo Kyiv: Success in independent Ukraine: 1993–2009

+Following the return of Valeriy Lobanovskyi to the position of team's manager in 1997, Dynamo returned to the rank of top international clubs, regularly participating in the UEFA Champions League and in 1999 advancing to the tournament's semifinals.
+After Lobanovskyi's death in 2002, he was followed on his post by a number of former Dynamo players.
+Following Ukraine's successful performance at the 2006 FIFA World Cup, 12 players of the club were awarded with the title Honoured Master of Sport of Ukraine.

 In 2007, as a part of club's 80-year anniversary, two gold stars were added to the top of the crest, representing ten Ukrainian championship titles and ten USSR champion titles.
 Due to club's poor performance in the UEFA Champions League during the last two seasons, Dynamo's management took a somewhat unexpected decision by appointing the first foreign manager in the club's history.
 Previously, only former players or Dynamo football academy graduates became managers, but in December 2007 Russian coach Yuri Semin was invited to become the new manager of Dynamo Kyiv.
 However, the club yielded to Shakhtar Donetsk in both the Ukrainian Cup and Premier League in 2008.
-In 2009. in the club's most successful European campaign since 1999, it reached the semi-finals of the UEFA Cup (eliminating such teams as Valencia and Paris Saint-Germain) but was defeated at that stage by Shakhtar Donetsk.
+In 2009, in the club's most successful European campaign since 1999, Dynamo reached the semi-finals of the UEFA Cup (eliminating such teams as Valencia and Paris Saint-Germain) but was defeated at that stage by Shakhtar Donetsk.
 However, 2009 also brought success, as the club celebrated its 13th Premier League title.

+Period of decline: 2010–2014

 In a season which contained their record win, a 9–0 victory over Illichivets Mariupol, the club only managed to finish runners-up in the league in 2010–11, after Shakhtar Donetsk.
 In what would be icon Andriy Shevchenko's final season at the club, Dynamo also finished as runners-up in 2011–12.
 In the 2011–12 season Dynamo also managed to reach the group stage of the Europa League after being eliminated in the Champions League third qualifying round by Rubin Kazan by 0–2 in Kyiv and 2–1 in Kazan.
 In the Europa League playoffs, the club managed to defeat Litex Lovech with a 3–1 aggregate score.
 In the group stage, Dynamo finished third after a disappointing campaign in a group containing Beşiktaş, Maccabi Tel Aviv and Stoke City.